gohugoio/hugoDocs/content/en/functions/dateformat.md

 deprecated: false
 ---

 `dateFormat` converts the textual representation of the `datetime` into the specified format or returns it as a Go `time.Time` type value.
-These are formatted with the layout string.
+The first parameter is the the layout string, which has to refer specifically to the second day of January in 2006.
+For instance, here are some different format strings applied to the same date (21 January 2015):

 ```
 {{ dateFormat "Monday, Jan 2, 2006" "2015-01-21" }} → "Wednesday, Jan 21, 2015"
+{{ dateFormat "Monday" "2015-01-21" }} → "Wednesday"
+{{ dateFormat "January 2006" "2015-01-21" }} → "January 2015"
 ```

 {{% warning %}}